GE AC6000CW

-The AC6000CW is a 6000 hp diesel electric locomotive built between 1995 and 2001 by GE Transportation.
+The GE AC6000CW (also known as C60AC, CW60AC and CW60AH) is an AC-traction, 6000 hp, six-axle diesel electric locomotive built between 1995 and 2001 by GE Transportation.
 It is among the world's most powerful single-engined diesel locomotives.
 The locomotive was designed for extremely high horsepower needs, such as pulling heavy coal and ore trains.
 Most examples were purchased by two railroads: Union Pacific and CSX.
 The only other operator of this locomotive was BHP Billiton Iron Ore.

 Design and production

-The AC6000CW was designed at the height of a horsepower race between the two major locomotive manufacturers, Electro-Motive Division of La Grange, Illinois with the SD90MAC, and GE Transportation of Erie, Pennsylvania with the AC6000CW, in the early to mid 1990s.
-The goal was 6000 hp.
+The AC6000CW was designed at the height of a horsepower race between the two major locomotive manufacturers, Electro-Motive Diesel of La Grange, Illinois with the SD90MAC, and GE Transportation of Erie, Pennsylvania with the AC6000CW, in the early to mid 1990s.
+The goal was to reach 6250 hp.

-GE worked with Deutz-MWM of Germany in 1994 to design and construct the 6250 hp 7HDL engine for the locomotives.
-The first locomotive with a 7HDL was the "Green Machine" GE 6000, nicknamed for its green paint scheme.
+General Electric worked with Deutz-MWM of Germany in 1994 to design and construct a new 6250 hp engine named the "7HDL-16" for the locomotives.
+The first locomotive with this new engine was the "Green Machine" GECX No. 6000, nicknamed for its green demonstrator paint scheme.
 The first production models were also built in 1995: CSX Transportation 600-602, and Union Pacific Railroad 7000-7009.
 All these locomotives were released to their respective owners in late 1996, once GE's testing was complete.
+Union Pacific opted for the Hi-Ad trucks for all of their units, while CSX opted for the self-steering trucks to reduce track wear.

+Production

-GE built 106 AC6000CWs for Union Pacific, but with the older, proven 7FDL engine installed, rated for 4400 HP.
+GE Transportation built 106 AC6000CWs for Union Pacific, but with the older, proven 7FDL-16 engine installed, rated for 4400 HP.
 These units were originally intended to be converted to the 6250 HP 7HDL engine after some problems with the 7HDL were solved, but the conversion never occurred.
 GE calls these units AC6000CW "Convertibles", while UP classifies them as C6044ACs or AC4460CWs.

 The AC6000CW ended production in 2001.
 Union Pacific designates their units as C60AC, CSX as CW60AC and CW60AH.